aiortc/aiortc/README.rst

 For instance you can build a full server handling both signaling and data channels or apply computer vision algorithms to video frames using OpenCV.

+Furthermore, a lot of effort has gone into writing an extensive test suite for the ``aiortc`` code to ensure best-in-class code quality.

 Implementation status
 ---------------------